DPotoyan/Chem324/_build/python-intro.md

 ## The if statement

 The `if statement` allows you to execute a block of code optionally, if certain conditions are met.
-This is called *conditional execution*.
-To write an `if statement` in Python, begin the first line with the word `if`.
-Following the word `if`, an expression which evaluates to True or False must be put in parentheses (), called the *conditional statement*.
+An expression which evaluates to True or False, called the *conditional statement*, must be in the parentheses following the `if` keyword.
-This can be a conditional expression, an expression involving boolean operators, or anything else that evaluates to True or False.
-End this first line with a colon.
-Follow the first line with the code block you want executed if your expression evaluates to True.
-This code block must be indented from the first line of the if statement.